 Implementing ESRS G1 can be challenging for companies as it requires comprehensive data on business ethics, payment practices and corruption prevention.
 SMEs in particular need to prepare to better document and disclose their internal policies and processes.

-Another critical point is political influence.
-Companies must provide detailed information on the financial resources used for lobbying, including the recipients and main topics of influence.
+Another critical issue is political influence.
+Companies must provide detailed information on the financial resources used for lobbying, including the recipients and the main issues involved.

-Conclusion & outlook: The importance of ESRS G1
+Conclusion & Outlook: The Significance of ESRS G1

 ESRS G1 is a key standard for sustainable corporate governance.
 It helps companies to protect themselves against reputational risks, strengthen investor confidence and improve their corporate governance processes.
 In upcoming articles, we will take a closer look at the practical implementation of ESRS G1 and present best practices for companies.
 Stay tuned for deeper insights into governance reporting and the challenges of sustainability reporting.